joesan/joesan-me/content/post/misc/hev-bev-cost-comparison.md

 look [here](https://scastie.scala-lang.org/dfpAWiu7QI2Lf3Ptig0lZg)

 ## What were my assumptions?

+-> No comparison based on pure Horse Power or Torque or any other performance metrics

+-> This specific comparison is not to be generalized for any cars other than these two cars that are being compared

 In my calculations I assumed a 10% price increase every year for Fuel, and a 2% price increase for electricity every year.